Laurence Bertrand Dorléac

 Laurence Bertrand Dorléac (born 14 January 1957) is a French art historian specializing in contemporary art, a professor and an author.
 She was elected president of the Fondation nationale des sciences politiques in May 2021.
-She is located in Boulogne-Billancourt, France.
+She resides in Boulogne-Billancourt, France.

 Biography

 Education

 Laurence Bertrand-Dorléac is the daughter of a member of the French Resistance.
 She has a doctorate in art history and archeology from University of Paris 1 Pantheon-Sorbonne (1984), and a doctorate in history from the Instituts d'études politiques (IEP) in Paris (1990), and has been advising doctoral students since 1995.

 Career

 She started teaching at Sciences Po, Paris, in 1990.
 She taught at the University of Lille from 1993 to 1995.
 That year, she obtained tenure as professor at the University of Picardy, where she founded the art history department.

 She is now an art history professor at Sciences Po where she leads the Art et Sociétés and La Lettre Seminaire.
 She is a researcher at the Centres d'Études de Sciences Po, and was appointed to the Institut Universitaire de France in 1990.

-She is co-curator with Jacqueline Munck of the exhibition L’art en guerre, France 1938–1947 (Art in War, France 1938–1947), Musée d’art moderne de la Ville de Paris, 2012, and the Guggenheim in Bilbao in 2013.
+She is co-curator with Jacqueline Munck of the exhibition L'art en guerre, France 1938–1947 (Art in War, France 1938–1947), Musée d'art moderne de la Ville de Paris, 2012, and the Guggenheim in Bilbao in 2013.
 She also led the production of the catalogue Paris-Musées La Fabrica.
 She is also co-curator with Maurice Fréchuret of the exhibition Exils, Musées nationaux Fernand Léger and Marc Chagall, 2012, and general commissioner of the exhibition Les désastres de la guerre 1800–2014 (The Disasters of War), at Louvre-Lens, from May until October 2014, in addition to being responsible for the catalogue, which was published by Louvre-Lens/Somogy.

 Bertrand-Dorléac also founded the art history department and directed the Faculty of Arts at Amiens from 1995 to 2000.
 She co-founded with Xavier Douroux, the book series Œuvres en sociétés with the publishing house du réel, 2007.
-Currently she is co-director with Thomas Kirchner, of the Centre allemand d’histoire de l’art, specifically the program of art in the world, and art in Paris after 1945, 2014.
+Currently she is co-director with Thomas Kirchner, of the Centre allemand d'histoire de l'art, specifically the program of art in the world, and art in Paris after 1945, 2014.